 Listening is a subject that we take seriously at Nobles Research.
-It is so important to us that we made an ear a part of our logo.
 Insights come by way of listening.
-Without listening it is impossible to obtain understanding.
+Without listening, it is impossible to obtain understanding.
 I once wrote, if a focus group took place and no one listened, did it really happen?
 Well, it might as well have not taken place.
-Yet more often as I work with clients, I see empty back rooms and unused FocusVision sessions.
+Yet as I work with clients, sometimes I see empty back rooms and unused FocusVision sessions.

-One of the ways to get more out of the research is to listen better; to be present in the moment.
-It is a challenge to get team members to attend research and even if they are there in body, it does not mean that they are present in mind.
-It amazes me how often people are occupied by answering emails, participating on conference calls, schmoozing their boss all while the research is taking place.
-However, there are some ways you can encourage more listening participation among your team.
+One of the ways to get more out of the research is to listen better, to be present in the moment.
+It is a challenge to get team members to attend research, and even if they are there in body, it does not mean that they are present in mind.
+It amazes me how often people are occupied by answering emails, participating on conference calls, and schmoozing their boss while the research is taking place.
+However, there are ways you can encourage more listening participation among your team.

 Set the expectation before research that it is to be a time of learning

 - Do this when invitations are sent for the research

 - Schedule a briefing session to set the tone and review research objectives

 I recall in my product development days identifying a key insight during a round of research, but a key team member was not present.
 It seemed like a struggle in the following days to get the missing team member to internalize the insight and be as excited as the rest of us that attended the research.